carueda/tscfg/readme.md

   ...
 }
 ```
-Using the `--duration` flag, the reported value will be a `java.time.Duration` instead of a `long` / `Long` and the suffix will be ignored:
+Using the `--durations` flag, the reported value will be a `java.time.Duration` instead of a `long` / `Long` and the suffix will be ignored:
 `"duration:hours | 3day"` is `java.time.Duration.ofDays(3)` if value is missing or whatever is provided converted to a `java.time.Duration`